|

 Shepherd and lives for a toss of the ball, use that as your jackpot.
 Know your

 dog and use what works for him.
+7. Find an alternate behavior.
+When you

 want your dog to stop doing something, give him something else to do instead,